openvinotoolkit/training_extensions/pytorch_toolkit/person_reidentification/README.md

 This produces the `model.xml`model  and weights `model.bin` in single-precision floating-point format (FP32).

-## OpenVINO&trade; Demo
+## OpenVINO™ Demo

-OpenVINO&trade; provides the multi-camera-multi-person tracking demo, which is able to use these models as person re-identification networks.
+OpenVINO™ provides the multi-camera-multi-person tracking demo, which is able to use these models as person re-identification networks.
 See details in the [demo](https://github.com/opencv/open_model_zoo/tree/develop/demos/python_demos/multi_camera_multi_person_tracking).